KinveyApps/TestDrive-Java/README.md

 6. Download the latest Kinvey library (zip) and extract the downloaded zip file, from: http://devcenter.kinvey.com/java/downloads
 7. Right click on your project &rarr; **Build Path &rarr; Configure Build Path** and on the **Libraries** tab click **Add External Jars**.
 Navigate to where you downloaded the Kinvey Jars and add them all.
 8. In Eclipse, right click the project &rarr; **Close Project** &rarr; right click project (again) &rarr; **Open Project**.
-9. Specify your app key and secret in `HelloWorld` constant variables **appKey** and **appSecret**
+9. Specify your app key and master secret in `HelloWorld` constant variables **appKey** and **appSecret**

 Take a look at our [Getting Started](http://devcenter.kinvey.com/java/guides/getting-started) guide for more information.